vivaria/edisonrul.ing/docs/source/cards/i/iron-core-armor.md

 ### Card Rulings

-●The effects of this card don't target.
+*   The effects of this card don't target.
-●If you equip this card to your opponent’s monster and then attack that monster, your monster will lose ATK.
+*   If you equip this card to your opponent’s monster and then attack that monster, your monster will lose ATK.
-●You can send this card to the GY to prevent your monster from being destroyed for not paying its maintenance cost.
+*   You can send this card to the GY to prevent your monster from being destroyed for not paying its maintenance cost.
-●The effect to reduce a monster’s ATK does not start a Chain.
+*   The effect to reduce a monster’s ATK does not start a Chain.